SvetDmi/SvetDmi/README.md

 </div>

 ### :woman_technologist: About Me :
-I am a Frontend React Developer from St.Petersburg, Russia.
+I am a beginner frontend developer from St.Petersburg, Russia.

 - :telescope: I have been a journalist for 20 years, and for the last 10 years I have been an editor of online-media.